Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Nightwalker (MPMM).md

 "languages": ""
 "cr": "20"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Any creature that starts its turn within 30 feet of the nightwalker must\
+- "desc": "Any creature that starts its turn within 30 feet of the nightwalker must\
-    \ succeed on a DC 21 Constitution saving throw or take dice: 6d6|avg (6d6)\
+    \ succeed on a DC 21 Constitution saving throw or take 21 (dice: 6d6|avg (6d6))\
     \ necrotic damage.
 Undead are immune to this aura."
   "name": "Annihilating Aura"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "A creature dies if reduced to 0 hit points by the nightwalker and can't\
+- "desc": "A creature dies if reduced to 0 hit points by the nightwalker and can't\
-    \ be revived except by a [[/5.
-Mechanics/Spells/Wish.md|wish]] spell."
+    \ be revived except by a [[5.
+Mechanics\Spells\Wish.md|wish]] spell."
   "name": "Life Eater"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The nightwalker doesn't require air, food, drink, or sleep."
+- "desc": "The nightwalker doesn't require air, food, drink, or sleep."
   "name": "Unusual Nature"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The nightwalker makes two Enervating Focus attacks, one of which can be\
+- "desc": "The nightwalker makes two Enervating Focus attacks, one of which can be\
     \ replaced by Finger of Doom, if available."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+12 (+12 to hit), reach 15 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+12 (+12 to hit), reach 15 ft., one target.\
-    \ Hit: dice: 5d8 + 6|avg (5d8 + 6) necrotic damage.
-The target must succeed\
+    \ Hit: 28 (dice: 5d8 + 6|avg (5d8 + 6)) necrotic damage.
+The target must\
-    \ on a DC 21 Constitution saving throw or its hit point maximum is reduced by\
+    \ succeed on a DC 21 Constitution saving throw or its hit point maximum is reduced\
-    \ an amount equal to the necrotic damage taken.
-This reduction lasts until the\
+    \ by an amount equal to the necrotic damage taken.
+This reduction lasts until\
-    \ target finishes a long rest.
-The target dies if its hit point maximum is reduced\
+    \ the target finishes a long rest.
+The target dies if its hit point maximum is\
-    \ to 0."
+    \ reduced to 0."
   "name": "Enervating Focus"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The nightwalker points at one creature it can see within 300 feet of it.\
+- "desc": "The nightwalker points at one creature it can see within 300 feet of it.\
-    \ The target must succeed on a DC 21 Wisdom saving throw or take dice: 6d12|avg\
+    \ The target must succeed on a DC 21 Wisdom saving throw or take 39 (dice: 6d12|avg\
-    \ (6d12) necrotic damage and become [[5.
-Mechanics/Rules/Conditions.md#frightened|frightened]]\
+    \ (6d12)) necrotic damage and become [[\5.
+Mechanics\Rules\Conditions.md#frightened|frightened]]\
     \ until the end of the nightwalker's next turn.
-While [[5.
-Mechanics/Rules/Conditions.md#frightened|frightened]]\
+While [[\5.
+Mechanics\Rules\Conditions.md#frightened|frightened]]\
-    \ in this way, the creature is also [[5.
-Mechanics/Rules/Conditions.md#paralyzed|paralyzed]].\
+    \ in this way, the creature is also [[\5.
+Mechanics\Rules\Conditions.md#paralyzed|paralyzed]].\
     \ If a target's saving throw is successful, the target is immune to the nightwalker's\
     \ Finger of Doom for the next 24 hours."
   "name": "Finger of Doom (Recharge 6)"
 "source":
 - "MPMM"
 - "MTF"
-"image": "5.
-Mechanics/Bestiary/Undead/token/nightwalker.png"
+"image": "compendium/bestiary/undead/token/nightwalker.png"
 ```
 ^statblock